- Celebrating Community, Connection, and Support: A Sisterhood Agenda Success Story - February 19, 2024

 Teens need to be encouraged to go to sleep at a decent hour in order to function and be ready to learn in school.
 It is helpful to have a technology cutoff time that is at least one hour before bedtime.
 This sleeping guideline is helpful for both children and adults and helps to promote holistic health, in general.

+Healthy social media use requires effort-it does not just happen naturally on its own.
 We are still learning more about adolescent social media, social media addiction, and its impacts on all of us, especially young people.
 The more research devoted to this topic, the more we can understand adolescent social media and protect our children.